Gateway on Ubuntu

 gateway.rpc.sslInsecureSkipVerify true Set this option to true to allow the certificate validation (certificate chain and hostname) to be skipped.
 This can be useful if you use a self-signed certificate

-gateway.rpc.rpcKey Your organisation ID to connect to the MDCB installation
+gateway.rpc.rpcKey Your organization ID to connect to the MDCB installation

-gateway.rpc.groupId This is the zone that this instance inhabits, e.g. the cluster/data-centre the Gateway lives in.
-The group ID must be the same across all the Gateways of a data-centre/cluster which are also sharing the same Redis instance.
+gateway.rpc.groupId This is the zone that this instance inhabits, e.g. the cluster/data-center the Gateway lives in.
+The group ID must be the same across all the Gateways of a data-center/cluster which are also sharing the same Redis instance.
 This ID should also be unique per cluster (otherwise another Gateway cluster can pick up your keyspace events and your cluster will get zero updates).

 Install Tyk Gateway on Ubuntu